kounch/argonone/README.md

 systemctl enable argononed.service
 ```

-## This repo will be destroy if kounch patched his repo for Raspberry Pi 4, don't want to fork, just helping users wants to have a ready to use solution
+## This repo will be destroy if kounch patch his repo for Raspberry Pi 4, don't want to fork, just helping users wants to have a ready to use solution